 Once found throughout New Zealand, kakapo started declining in range and abundance after the arrival of Maori.
 They disappeared from the North Island by about 1930, but persisted longer in the wetter parts of the South Island.
 The last birds died out in Fiordland in the late 1980s.
 A population of less than two hundred birds was discovered on Stewart Island in 1977, but this population was also declining due to cat predation.
-During the 1980s and 1990s the entire known population was transferred to Codfish Island off the coast of Stewart Island, Maud Island in the Marlborough Sounds and Little Barrier Island in the Hauraki Gulf.
-Since then birds have been moved between Codfish, Maud and Little Barrier Islands as well as to and from newly predator-free Chalky and Anchor Islands in Fiordland.
+During the 1980s and 1990s the entire known population was transferred to Whenua Hou/Codfish Island off the coast of Stewart Island, Maud Island in the Marlborough Sounds and Hauturu/Little Barrier Island in the Hauraki Gulf.
+Since then birds have been moved between Whenua Hou, Maud Island and Hauturu, as well as to and from newly predator-free Chalky and Anchor Islands in Fiordland.
 Kakapo now occur only on forested islands, though they previously appeared to have inhabited a wide range of vegetation types.

-A total of 125 birds was known in September 2012.
+A total of 154 birds was known in June 2017.
 All carry radio transmitters and are intensively monitored and managed.
-It is possible there are a few birds remaining on Stewart Island, and perhaps even a few in Fiordland.

 Threats and conservation